d4ckard/notes-site/README.md

 `motes-preview` is really fun!
 It only requires the name of a Markdown document as its only argument, and it will convert that document and open it in your browser to preview.
 The output HTML document is automatically created in `/tmp/`, and deleted once the scrip ends. `motes-preview` also watches the given file for changes and updates the output document under the same name every time the input changes.

 `motes-share` also requires the name of a Markdown document as its only argument.
 If there are any local changes, `motes-share` will run `motes-push` to synchronize them with the remote.
-Based on the URL in `MOTES_URL` (see [installation](#installation)), it then displays a QR code that links to the online HTML version of the given Markdown document.
+Based on the URL in `MOTES_URL` (see [usage](#usage)), it then displays a QR code that links to the online HTML version of the given Markdown document.
 It also prints the link itself in case you just want to copy it.

 ## Feedback

 I'd be happy to get your feedback if you try to use Motes yourselves.
 Feel free to [send me an email](mailto:d4kd@proton.me) or [open an issue](https://github.com/d4ckard/motes/issues) if you have suggestions or find some mistake.
-I'm happy to answer any questions on how to use Motes, and improve the explanations found here..
+I'm happy to answer any questions on how to use Motes, and improve the explanations found here.